madisonwalls/Carolina-Creative/README.md

-# carolinacreative
+# Carolina Creative

 > Carolina Creative is a way for students to explore all the options UNC Chapel Hill has to offer in regards to creativity.
 Whether this is a class or club, the app shows a description of it and provides the user with the option to 'Favorite' their selection.
 The favorites automatically get sent to the favorites box located at the top of the page.

+> The user first selects a tab to filter through the categories.
+>They then select a sub category of interest.
+>From there, they can add or remove it from their list.

 > To view the project, please see the directions below.

 ## Build Setup